UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

         # do something with the open resource
     # and here, it will be closed automatically

 But what if the thing doesn't have a ``close()`` method, or you're creating the thing and it shouldn't have a ``close()`` method?

-(full confession: ``urlib.request`` was not a context manager in py2 -- but it is in py3 -- but the issue still comes up with third-party packages and your own code!)
+(Full disclosure: ``urlib.request`` was not a context manager in Python 2 -- but it is in Python 3 so you don't need to do this.
+But the issue still comes up with third-party packages and your own code!)

 Do It Yourself
 --------------

 If you do need to support resource management of some sort, you can create a context manager of your own with the context manager protocol.

 The interface is simple.
-It must be a class that implements two more of the nifty python *special methods*
+It must be a class that implements two more of the nifty python *special methods*.

 ``__enter__(self)``:
   Called when the ``with`` statement is run, it should return something to work with in the created context.